fajrintanah/ML_TN_Peat/README.md

 #submitted to CELEBES Agricultural Journal https://ojs.untika.ac.id/index.php/faperta/

-#All values will be erased immediately after the manuscript is accepted
+#All values will be removed immediately after the manuscript is accepted